jbellogo/Productivity/architecture.md

 # Architecture of Focus App

-Tasks will be daily tasks, the app will set them daily, and only record competion times for data.
+Tasks will have reapeat="daily" attribute set by default.
+The app will update the task board daily.

 Categories (currently TaskGroup):
 - high level objectives, these are categories.